SEO BLOG

 What Am I Doing Wrong?

-If you’re a small business owner with a website, you can probably relate to the above sentiments.
-Your website is your digital storefront and although your doors are wide open for business with flashing neon signs to lure potential customers, the orders are just not rolling in as quickly as you expected.
+So why aren’t you getting the online leads and sales you expected?
+Your website is your digital storefront and, although the doors are wide open for business with flashing neon signs to lure customers, the orders are just not rolling in as quickly as you expected.

 Get Out of Your Own Way!

-Learning to understand the internet can feel overwhelming when you’re managing and promoting a business by yourself, but you can make your job a little easier by getting out of your own way.
+However, you can make your job a little easier by getting out of your own way.

 • 69% of users search for a local business at least 6x per year